TerryV8/click-count/docs/load_balancer_web-app.md

 yum install haproxy
 ```

-Modify the configuraion file of haproxy, /etc/haproxy/haproxy.cfg as per our requirement
+Modify the configuration file of haproxy, /etc/haproxy/haproxy.cfg as per our requirement
 When you configure load balancing using HAProxy, there are two types of nodes which need to be defined: frontend and backend.
 The frontend is the node by which HAProxy listens for connections.
 Backend nodes are those by which HAProxy can forward requests.
 A third node type, the stats node, can be used to monitor the load balancer and the other two nodes.

-Append those lines to /etc/haproxy/haproxy.cfg
+Append these lines to /etc/haproxy/haproxy.cfg
 ```console
 #---------------------------------------------------------------------
 # clickCount - Homework